Skip to main content

 brat ConfigLayers EquivalentNotes

-annotation.conf (entity/event/relation type definitions)pub.layers.ontologyType definitions with constraints.
+annotation.conf (entity/event/relation type definitions)pub.layers.ontology.ontologyType definitions with constraints.

 visual.conf (display settings)Appview rendering configurationNot part of the data model; handled by the lairs.pub appview.